 A clear blue river caught between dark narrow walls.

-You can only see the narrowest part of the gorge from the bridge and it will give you a dizzy head rush for sure, because the large Predaselj groge is 30 metres deep and the smaller one is about 15 metres.
-Although you can go canyoning in the gorge during the warmer season if you’re an adrenalin chaser, most people just choose to walk the forest paths or hiking trails in the area, all in the shadow of the tall Kamnik-Savinja Alps mountain range.
+You can only see the narrowest part of the gorge from the bridge and it will give you a dizzy head rush for sure, because the large Predoselj groge is 30 metres deep and the smaller one is about 15 metres.
+Although you can go canyoning in the gorge during the warmer season if you’re an adrenalin chaser, most people just choose to walk the forest paths or hiking trails in the area, all in the shadow of the great Kamnik-Savinja Alps mountain range.

-Impressions from Predaselj gorge
+Impressions from PredOselj gorge

 It felt amazing to be able to go out and about without worrying about regional limits and we even managed to pick the right forest paths – the ones without people.
 I was surprised to see lots of tiny spruce trees in the area, so we’re assuming they were planted after a natural ice rain disaster a few years ago.
 They’re growing literally everywhere, on tiny rock islands in the river, next to other, larger trees and even diagonally down the slopes and it’s adorable.
 Oh, and we also met a forest troll, as you can see below. 🙂 Isn’t she cute?